mitrefccace/fendesk/README.md

 # ACE Fendesk Project

-Fendesk is a server that simulates a ticketing system for ACE Direct or any client that needs a simple ticketing system.
+Fendesk is a server that emulates the [Zendesk](https://www.zendesk.com/) ticketing system for ACE Direct or any client that needs a simple ticketing system.
+The software only implements the subset of Zendesk RESTful API calls that ACE Direct uses.
+However, it is expandable to include other API calls.

+Fendesk uses a simple storage scheme.
+It creates, updates, and returns tickets as simple text files.
+The filename for a ticket follows the same naming convention as Zendesk: <ticketno>.json (e.g., 322.json).
+Fendesk offers RESTful API calls to test connectivity, add/update/delete/retrieve tickets, and search for all tickets with a specified VRS number.

 ### SSL Configuration